Typically we are able to admit approximately one in eight applicants.

 Both quantitative and qualitative criteria are considered in the decision process.
 A summary of the quantitative criteria is provided below.
 From this summary it can be seen that students accepted into our graduate program performed very well on these criteria.
 It can also be seen that the quantitative criteria alone are not the determining factors for admission.

-Median GRE Scores (with percentiles)
+Average GRE Scores (with percentiles)